StonedEdge/Retro-Lite-CM4/README.md

 ### New Revision Features
 Features that I would like to add to the handheld (welcome for others to assist) include the following:

-a) HDMI over USB-C
+a) HDMI over USB-C, using the TPS65987D and the TUSB546A-DCI high speed mux.

-b) OTG integration (power perihperals through the onboard USB-C port)
+b) OTG integration (power perihperals through the onboard USB-C port).

-c) DSI 5.5" display (struggle to know of a way to get this working currently on the Pi)
+c) DSI 5.5" display (struggle to know of a way to get this working currently on the Pi).

 Feel free to make a pull request with any changes you would like seen to the handheld.